 Week 2.
 Surf Camp & Conservation Project

 At the heart of surfing is a connection-to-nature philosophy.
-We get to experience this in a hands-on way by undertaking volunteer conservation work alongside National Parks staff in a coastal National Park.
+We experience this in a hands-on way by undertaking volunteer conservation work alongside National Parks staff in a coastal National Park.
 The project revolves around bush regeneration and dune conservation near Crescent Head on the East Coast of Australia.
-This program aims to secure as much of the native plants and species that can be secured in the wild as possible for the next 100 years.
+This program aims to secure as many of the native plants and species that can be secured in the wild as possible for the next 100 years.

 Week 3.
 Byron Bay, Sunshine Coast & Australia Zoo

 From Byron Bay, we drive north into Queensland.
-We stay on the Sunshine Coast near another gorgeous beach and try whale and dolphin spotting again as we walk around the national park headland.
+Here we stay on the Sunshine Coast near another gorgeous beach and try whale and dolphin spotting again as we walk around the national park headland.
 We will also spend several hours exploring Australia Zoo, learning about the zoo’s wildlife, and the conservation initiatives of its late founder Steve Irwin, a famous Australian wildlife conservationist that is also known as the Crocodile Hunter.

 Week 4.
 Farmstay & Island Hopping